 Before diving into tactics, Sun Tzu establishes a foundational truth: victory requires honest self-assessment combined with deep knowledge of your competition.
 This is his most quoted principle—“If you know the enemy and know yourself, you need not fear the result of a hundred battles”—and it’s first for a reason.

 Everything else builds on this.
-You can't position effectively if you don't understand your actual capabilities.
-You can't exploit competitor weaknesses you haven't bothered to study.
-Most strategic failures I've witnessed, in both military and business contexts, trace back to leaders who believed their own marketing or underestimated their opponents.
+You can’t position effectively if you don’t understand your actual capabilities.
+You can’t exploit competitor weaknesses you haven’t bothered to study.
+Most strategic failures I’ve witnessed, in both military and business contexts, trace back to leaders who believed their own marketing or underestimated their opponents.
+For example, a CEO who ignores negative customer feedback and overestimates their product’s market fit may miss critical shifts in the competitive landscape, leading to costly missteps.

 The Highest Form of Victory